mooreCS65/mooreCS65.github.io/index.md

 title: "CS065 Intro to CS"
 ---

-## Welcome to CS65 Introduction to Computer Science
+## Welcome to CS65 Intro to Computer Science

 This website is where you will be able to find course resources like code, assignments and slides.
 The schedule below will be kept up to date.